8 Crucial CCNA Sample Test Questions You Must Master in 2026

 8. DHCP Configuration and IP Address Assignment: Automating Network Management

-The Dynamic Host Configuration Protocol (DHCP) automates the assignment of IP addresses, subnet masks, default gateways, and DNS servers to network devices.
-This automation makes network administration scalable and efficient, reducing manual configuration errors.
-CCNA questions on DHCP test your ability to configure a router to act as a DHCP server, troubleshoot clients that fail to obtain an IP address, and understand the underlying DORA (Discover, Offer, Request, Acknowledge) process.
-This is a critical skill for managing any modern network, from a small office to a large enterprise.
+The Dynamic Host Configuration Protocol (DHCP) assigns IP addresses, subnet masks, default gateways, and DNS server information to network devices automatically.
+Automation of this task allows network administration to scale across large environments while reducing the risk of manual configuration errors.
+Cisco certification exams regularly test your ability to configure a router as a DHCP server, identify why clients fail to receive an address, and explain the DORA process.
+Managing these assignments correctly is a basic requirement for any network engineer working in environments ranging from small branch offices to enterprise data centers.

 Sample Question